in

 Medium Cutting Board Size

-Medium-sized cutting boards are some of the most common household cutting boards out there.
-This is due to their size, which is just enough for daily meal prep but also storing medium cutting boards is still reasonably easy.
+Medium-sized cutting boards are some of the most common household chopping blocks.
+This is due to their size, which is just enough for daily meal prep, but also storing medium-slicing blocks is still reasonably easy.

-If you cut many vegetables, a medium-sized wooden cutting board will work best, while medium-sized plastic ones are better for meats.
+If you cut many vegetables, a medium-sized wooden chopping block will work best, while medium-sized plastic ones are better for meats.

 The sizes of medium-sized cutting boards come in 10 by 14 inches or 25 by 36 centimeters, 12 by 18 inches or 30 by 46 centimeters, and 15 by 20 inches or 38 by 51 centimeters.